DiCo: Revitalizing ConvNets for Scalable and Efficient Diffusion Modeling: Limitations

 \section{Limitations}

 While this work demonstrates the strong performance and scalability of DiCo through extensive experiments, there are some limitations to note.
-Due to limited computational resources, our experiments focus exclusively on class-conditional image generation on ImageNet and do not explore text-to-image generation tasks.
-Moreover, our model is scaled to 1B parameters, while some advanced generative models have been scaled to even larger sizes.
+Due to limited computational resources, our model is scaled to 1B parameters, while some advanced generative models have been scaled to even larger sizes.
 We aim to investigate the broader generative potential of DiCo in future research.